NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Tsukiyo - Major Boon.md

-**Major Boon:** Tsukiyo shares some of his own nature and can lead a favored soul back along the same path he has walked.
+Tsukiyo shares some of his own nature and can lead a favored soul back along the same path he has walked.

 The next time you would die, you are instead instantly restored to full health and lose any negative conditions you have.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*